 IntraSpectrum Intake Manager

 IntraSpectrum Counseling, Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, is commemorating National Coming Out Day ALL WEEK – with coming out stories, blogs, and resources for LGBTQ+ individuals, friends and allies.
 Check back often, and take time to celebrate in your own way – even if coming out today doesn’t feel safe or comfortable, know that you always have our support.
-For anyone needing affirming and validating support in their healing, contact us or call (773) 750-3505.
+For anyone needing affirming and validating support in their healing, please click here or email us at email@example.com.